 In 1962, U.S. Special Forces established a camp in the far northwest corner of South Vietnam at the village of Khe Sanh.
 The camp stood only ten and a half miles east of the Laotian border and seventeen miles south of the Demilitarized Zone (DMZ).
-To ensure the air delivery of supplies and reinforcements to the garrison stationed there, American engineers built a simple dirt airstrip atop the Xom Cham Plateau, a height of flat red earth bordered on the north and west by dark green forested peaks.
-Off the eastern end of the airstrip, the plateau abruptly fell away into a chasm that had been eroded by the waters of the Rao Quan River.
+To ensure the air delivery of supplies and reinforcements to the garrison stationed there, American engineers built a simple dirt airstrip atop the Xom Cham Plateau, a height of flat red earth bordered on the north and west by dark-green, forested peaks.
+Off the eastern end of the airstrip, the plateau abruptly falls away into a chasm eroded by the waters of the Rao Quan River.

 The Green Berets and Montagnard Strikers at Khe Sanh failed to halt the movement of infiltrators into South Vietnam for the same reasons they had been unsuccessful elsewhere.
-Inaccessible terrain, dense vegetation, and uncooperative weather conditions worked against their efforts.
-The mixed performance of the Montagnards, a lack of mobility, the small number of foot soldiers engaged in active patrolling at any one time, and the large land area requiring constant surveillance, doomed the program from the start.
+Rugged terrain, thick vegetation, and uncooperative weather conditions worked against their efforts.
+Plus, unreliable Montagnards, the absence of light observation planes and reconnaissance helicopters, the small number of foot soldiers engaged in active patrolling at any one time, and the large land area requiring constant surveillance, doomed the program from the start.

-The terrain surrounding Khe Sanh made effective interdiction almost impossible.
+The terrain surrounding Khe Sanh made interdiction almost impossible.
 The rivers and streams of the Central Highlands cut precipitous, boulder-strewn valleys, impeding Allied ground observation.
 A mile east of Khe Sanh, the Rao Quan River flowed through one of the Central Highlands’ countless steep-walled valleys.
 From atop the plateau, an observer could not see the bottom of the Rao Quan.
-Consequently, small Communist formations could literally get under the nose of the base’s garrison without observation.
+As a result, Communist troops could get under the nose of the base’s garrison without observation.

-The headlands around Khe Sanh provided Communist spotters with a clear view of the base and its occupants.
-The Green Berets and Monty Strikers were under constant surveillance from the hills above or from the Vietcong spies inside the base who posed as Montagnard Strikers.
-The Vietcong frequently knew when American-led patrols departed the base, their planned line-of-march, and their ultimate tactical objective.
-Employing radios or runners, the Vietcong forewarned their comrades coming down from the North of the approach of Allied patrols.
-As a result, U.S.-led patrols rarely interdicted the guerrillas.
+The headlands around Khe Sanh gave Communist spotters a clear view of the base and its occupants.
+The Green Berets and Monty Strikers were under constant surveillance from the hills above or from the Vietcong spies inside the base who posed as loyal Montagnards.
+The Vietcong usually knew when American-led patrols departed the base, their planned line-of-march, and their ultimate tactical objective.
+Employing radios or runners, the Vietcong forewarned their comrades moving down the Ho Chi Minh of the approach of Allied patrols.
+Consequently, U.S.-led patrols rarely found the guerrillas.

-Route 9 linked the base camp to South Vietnam’s coastal plain.
-Ever since the mid-1940s, and the outbreak of the Franco-Vietnamese War, the road had been subjected to regular Communist ambush.
-A string of towering hills stood over the roadway between Khe Sanh and Ca Lu; while immediately south of the dirt track flowed the Thach Han River.
+Route 9 linked the base to South Vietnam’s coastal plain.
+Since the mid-1940s, and the outbreak of the First Indochina War, the road had been subjected to regular Communist ambush.
+A long row of high hills stood over the roadway between Khe Sanh and Ca Lu; while immediately south of the dirt track flowed the Thach Han River.
 At several locations, Route 9 came within feet of the river’s edge.
 The road – flanked by hills on the north and by the river to the south, offered no wiggle room for an Allied convoy under attack.
-In order to shut down traffic on Route 9, the Communists simply needed to destroy one of the many bridges west of Cam Lo.
+To shut down traffic on Route 9, the Communists simply needed to destroy one of the many bridges west of Cam Lo.

 New York Times, “Foe’s Laos Build-up Reported Taxing U.S. Bomber Forces,” Charles Mohr, January 17, 1968; New York Times, “Confrontation at Khe Sanh,” February 18, 1968.